OHLAntoine/EMFORCO/Readme.md

-# Website Title
+# Website for EMFORCO

-Website description
+First Website version for EMFORCO, a collective of historians, experts and citizens acting to recognize forced conscription as a war crime and crime against humanity.